How to Train Your Kitten to Use the Litter Box: Expert Advice, Tips & Tricks

 Regularly cleaning the litter box is important for both making sure your cat continues to use it and helping to eliminate any unpleasant odors from your home.
 The litter box should be scooped every other day at the very least, but if you can smell it, it is definitely time to clean it.

-It is recommended to scoop solid materials from the litter box daily and change the litter completely every one to two weeks or when it stops controlling odors.
+It is recommended to scoop solid materials from the litter box daily and change the litter completely every 1 to 2 weeks or when it stops controlling odors.
 When changing the litter, it’s a good idea to wash the litter box out with mild dish soap and water to remove any lingering odors.
 Let the litter box dry completely before adding fresh litter.

 There are several reasons why your cat might suddenly stop using the litter box, most of which aren’t a cause for concern.
 We’ll offer our suggestions for how to remedy this situation.
 But if none of them work, it could be a sign of a health issue.